 Energetic and more tourist traveled Positano has a bit more variety and a can range from art galleries to flip flop shops.
 Much of the selection feels a bit dated and expected, yet the places that are nice, are very particular and offer exceptional finds.

 Emporio Le Sirenuse (Via Cristoforo Colombo, 103) – Probably the best stylish boutique along the coast with lovely resort clothing pieces along with unique home items.
 Fanciful pillowcases like the ones used at the hotel and their famous scents, some chic decorative home designers like Carlo Moretti glass pieces displayed along light scarves and and pretty bags.

 Ceramica Assunta (Via C. Colombo, 97 & 137) You will see many ceramic shops along the Amalfi Coast.
 Some are better than others and it depends what you are looking for.
 I like this one for its extensive selection of good craftsmanship and its whimsical animal plates are quintessentially Positano.
 Beautiful plates and colourfully designed pasta bowls.
 There are three shops to choose from, one down in Positano Centre by the beach, and the other two near the Sirenuse hotel.

-Cafiero Luigi, Vendita Oggetti Usati, (Via C. Colombo 171) Love this tiny shop at the top of the road.
+Cafiero Luigi, Vendita Oggetti Usati, (Via C. Colombo 171) Love this tiny antique shop at the top of the road.
 Displaying its whimsical and eclectic selection of antique pieces along the road and decorating the ledge overlooking the sea, there is something very special about this place.
 From the iron worked pieces to the rare decorative glass vase this place is from times past.